sonic-net/SONiC/doc/xrcvd/Interface-Link-bring-up-sequence-on-sff-modules.md

 # Problem Definition
+According to parent [HLD](https://github.com/sonic-net/SONiC/blob/master/doc/sfp-cmis/Interface-Link-bring-up-sequence.md#plan), as already discussed with sonic-chassis workgroup and OCP community:

 1. Presently in SONiC, for SFF compliant modules (100G/40G), there is no synchronization between enabling Tx of optical module and enabling ASIC (NPU/PHY) Tx which may cause link instability during administrative interface enable “config interface startup Ethernet” configuration and bootup scenarios.
-According to parent [HLD](https://github.com/sonic-net/SONiC/blob/master/doc/sfp-cmis/Interface-Link-bring-up-sequence.md#plan), potential problems are:
-    - link stability issue which will be difficult to chase in the production network. e.g. If there is a PHY device in between, PHY may adapt to a bad signal or interface flaps may occur when the optics tx/rx enabled during PHY initialization.
-    - there is a possibility of interface link flaps with non-quiescent optical modules <QSFP+/SFP28/SFP+>

 2. During administrative interface disable “config interface shutdown Ethernet”, only the ASIC(NPU) Tx is disabled and not the opticcal module Tx/laser.
       This will lead to power wastage and un-necessary fan power consumption to keep the module temperature in operating range